vladaindjic/SCM-exchange-students/SPEC.md

     -   Choose to change the password.
         The password can be changed on a separate web-page that requires typing the old password, new password and retyping new password.
--   Leave a comment/review with the set of pictures.
+-   Leave a comment/review on a location.
+Beside the text, user can upload a set of her/his pictures of that location.
 -   Comment review of another user.
+-   Comment a comment of review.
+(Arbitrary depth of commenting should be supported like [on Reddit platform](https://www.reddit.com/r/programming/comments/qzzrwi/php_creator_functions_were_named_to_fall_into/)).
 -   Like the comment.
--   Grade the
+-   Grade the location.
--   Add some photos
 -   Blame some user for the inappropriate behavior.
 -   Logout
 -   All functionalities that the non-authenticated user can do.